 Chiropractors conduct physical, neurological, and orthopedic examinations; order laboratory tests; and analyze a patient’s posture and spine using a specialized technique.
 Additionally, chiropractors diagnose health problems by reviewing patient's health and medical histories; questioning, observing and examining patients; and interpreting x-rays.
 They may recommend changes in lifestyle that affect health and they may refer patients to or consult with other health practitioners.

 Is there a demand for chiropractors?

-Employment for chiropractors is expected to grow much faster than the average for all occupations through 2018 due to consumer demand for alternative health care.
-Growth will also be spurred by an expanding elderly population with mechanical and structural problems.
+Yes, employment for chiropractors is expected to grow much faster than the average for all occupations through 2026 due to consumer demand for alternative health care.

 What degree to do I need to become a chiropractor?